-Punitive justice systems place the offender at the center of the process, seeking only punishment for a crime.
+Punitive Justice systems place the offender at the center of the process, seeking only punishment for a crime.
 Victims become tangential to the process.
 The harm they have suffered is often not addressed, and they remain unsatisfied.
-Not addressed, too, are the root causes of crime, the personal and systemic circumstances and conditions that lead to crime, and so it persists.
-If the intention is to reduce crime and create safer communities, our current criminal justice system is largely ineffective.
-Our high rates of recidivism are evidence.
+Also not addressed are the root causes of crime, the personal and systemic circumstances and conditions that lead to crime, and so it persists.

-While our work is done mostly with people who are incarcerated, through this work, we seek to support the correctional officers, administrators, and healthcare staff working in the system.
+While our work is done mainly with people who are incarcerated, through this work, we seek to support the correctional officers, administrators, and healthcare staff working in the system.
 The impact of long-term stress on people working in the system, especially correctional officers, is devastating.
-It negatively impacts their health, their quality of life, and shortens their lifespans by decades according to some studies.
+Studies show this stress negatively impacts their health and quality of life and shortens their lifespans by decades.
 We work to foster a more peaceful environment so that they can do their work with greater ease, less conflict, and more safety.

 Through our work with incarcerated people, we are also aiming for a positive impact on families and communities impacted by crime.
 More than 90% of incarcerated people will be released.
-We believe that offering support for healing and self-rehabilitation is essential to the intention of creating safer communities.
-We want to them to become better fathers and mothers, sons and daughters, brothers and sisters.
-We want to empower them to be better friends and neighbors, and to become integrated, contributing members of their communities.
+We believe that offering support for healing and self-rehabilitation is essential to creating safer communities.
+We want them to become better fathers and mothers, sons and daughters, brothers and sisters.
+We want to empower them to be better friends and neighbors and to become integrated, contributing members of their communities.

 This Restorative Justice perspective is what we model when we go into a facility.
-We’ve seen firsthand how this practice positively impacts the men and women with whom we work.
-We’ve also seen how modeling this humanizing approach and demonstrating its efficacy enables our partners in the criminal justice system to take a different approach.
+We’ve seen firsthand how this practice positively impacts the men and women we work with.
+We’ve also seen how modeling this humanizing approach and its efficacy enables our partners in the criminal justice system to take a different approach.
 We are leading a prison reform movement by example, being the change we want to see in the world.